Keanu Reeves teams up with leading pseudo-archaeologist in controversial Netflix series

 Graham Hancock and Keanu Reeves presumably chatting about Atlantis.

-Reeves, star of The Matrix and John Wick franchises, is set to appear in the second season of Netflix’s Ancient Apocalypse.
+Keanu Reeves, star of The Matrix and John Wick franchises, is set to appear in the second season of Netflix’s Ancient Apocalypse.
 In a trailer released September 18, Reeves appears alongside Graham Hancock, the show’s creator and protagonist narrator.

 Hancock, a British journalist and author, is a veteran of controversy.
 His first season of Ancient Apocalypse received harsh criticism from the world of science.
 And before that, his books and attitude toward archaeology regularly provoked pushback from scientists.